mauthkasati/BlockChain/README.md

 1- java : simple blockchain<br />
 2- java : block chain with proof of work<br />
 3- python : simple blochchain<br />
-4- python : blockchain with proof of work
+4- python : blockchain with proof of work<br />
 ------------------------------------
 ## I understood all previous codes and test them on VS code
 ------------------------------------